Tinder Spy! How to Find Facebook Friends on the Online Dating App

 In today’s world, you no longer just head over to the bar or public place to meet someone.
-Now we rely on online apps and services to find the perfect match, a casual hookup, or a new friend.
+Now we rely on online apps and services and clever online dating pickup lines to find our perfect matches, casual hookups, or new friends.

 Still, the easier way is using Facebook Connect, as it’s one less password to worry about.
 But do you ever wonder which Facebook friends also use the service?
 We dug around and found a few ways to help you find your Facebook friends on Tinder.